Thor110/AIrchive/README.md

 Each stage uses **fully deterministic, mathematically reproducible rules**, ensuring that every page is classified identically by every agent or system.

 Below is the proposed high-level methodology for each layer:

+These rules are deliberately simple, fast, and fully verifiable, ensuring that classification remains consistent across implementations, agents, and future versions of the system.

 ---